Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 ## Using ModelJsonConverter for JsonSerializer

-If you have Json that needs to be converted into a specific object type, consider using the ModelJsonConverter class.
+If you have Json that needs to be converted into a specific object type, consider using the `ModelJsonConverter class`.
 This class can handle the deserialization of a model to a specific type and include additional metadata.

 ### Serialization